gorpipe/gor/documentation/src/commands.rst

    * - :ref:`GTLD`
      - Calculate linkage disequilibrium between genotypes in different locations.
      - GOR
+   * - :ref:`GTTRANSPOSE`
+     - Generates one column named PNs and either one another column named VALUES, containing the genotypes of the pn by marker in the order defined by the marker source.
+     - GOR
    * - :ref:`HIDE`
      - Removes the listed columns from the output stream.
      - GOR/NOR